PeterPlucinski/peterplucinski.github.io/_posts/2018-02-17-setting-up-jwt-authentication-with-laravel-and-vue-part-2.md

 </script>
 ```

 This component includes router links for our routes.
-Likely the most notable part is the `mounted()` method where we make a call to the backend using our token stored from local storage.
+The most notable part is the `mounted()` method where we make a call to the backend using our token from local storage.

-Create the backend dashboard route like below inside our `api.php` routes file:
+In Laravel, we need to create the backend dashboard route inside our `api.php` routes file:

 ```
 Route::middleware('auth:api')->group(function () {